-Wing deflations can occur in a strong turbulence.
-The ROOK2 is designed and tested to recover without pilot's input in almost all situations by simply releasing the brakes and letting the glider fly.
-To train and understand all the manoeuvres described, attend SIV courses.
+Wing deflations can occur in strong turbulence.
+The Rook3 is designed and tested to recover without the pilot's input in almost all situations by simply releasing the brakes and letting the glider fly.

 Cascade of events

 Many reserve deployments are the result of a cascade of over-corrections by the pilot.
 Over-corrections are usually not problematic because of the input itself or its intensity; but due to the length of time the pilot continues to over-handle.
 After every input you have to allow the wing to re-establish its normal flying speed.
 Note that over-corrections are often worse than no input at all.